Rangers catcher Mitch Garver opts for surgery, spring return - WHIZ News

 “There was a slight chance that I could push it back to the end of the year and maybe sacrifice a few months of catching in 2023, but still have the bat in the lineup,” Garver said.
 “I feel like if I want to be the player I want to be, I like being behind the plate and I can bring more to the team that way.”

-After getting hit by a pitch with the bases loaded to drive in the first run for Texas in a 6-5 series-opening win Friday night, Garver batted third against the Twins on Saturday.
-Manager Chris Woodward said Garver would also play the series finale Sunday.
+After getting hit by a pitch with the bases loaded to drive in the first run for Texas in a 6-5 series-opening win Friday night, Garver had an RBI single and walked in a 9-7 victory Saturday.
+Manager Chris Woodward said Garver would also play in the series finale Sunday.

-Garver went into Saturday’s game hitting .210 with 10 homers and 23 RBIs in 52 games.
-After his last game catching May 8, he went on the injured list because of his forearm, missed three more games at the end of that month with a left knee sprain, then had a 10-day stay on the COVD-19-related IL last month.
+Garver is hitting .211 with 10 homers and 24 RBIs in his 53 games.
+After he last caught May 8, he went on the injured list because of his forearm.
+He missed three more games at the end of May with a left knee sprain, then had a 10-day stay on the COVD-19-related IL last month.

 “It’s a mental grind.
 It’s tough being hurt.
 The sport’s extremely hard as it is already, and to try to play through an injury makes it even harder,” said Garver, who has been going through daily treatments for 2 1/2 months.
 “I haven’t been 100% all year and that’s frustrating.
 It’s something that I couldn’t have predicted, and we did our best to manage it.”